 - The defrost board is equipped with a 5 minute Anti-Short Cycle Delay (ASCD).
 The outdoor unit remains off for the 5 minute delay if the thermostat call is interrupted or there is a loss of power to the unit. - A jumper pin is used to switch between the different curves.
-The default jumper position is curve 1 and is the recommended setting for most standard applications.
-See Table 5 for additional defrost curves settings. - The factory default setting does not include a 30 second compressor delay function and has a 40 ° F defrost terminate temperature.
+The default setting is program two and is the recommended setting for most standard applications.
+See Table 5 for additional defrost curves settings. - The factory default setting includes a 30 second compressor delay function with a 40 ° F defrost terminate temperature.
 If additional defrost time is needed, a higher terminate temperature is available by selecting a different demand curve.
-NOTE: The 30 second compressor delay function is optional and based on the demand curve selected. - The standard defrost cycle will terminate after 13 minutes and 39 seconds or when the coil temperature reaches its terminate temperature, whichever occurs first. - The control contains a forced defrost feature, which places the system into defrost mode every 6 hours and 4 minutes, unless the coil temperature is above the selected terminate temperature. - The system can be manually forced into defrost mode at any time by shorting the TEST terminals on the demand defrost board together for more than 9 seconds.
+NOTE: The 30 second compressor delay function is optional and based on the demand curve selected. - The standard defrost cycle will terminate after 13 minutes and 39 seconds or when the coil temperature reaches its terminate temperature, whichever occurs first - The control contains a forced defrost feature, which places the system into defrost mode every 6 hours and 4 minutes, unless the coil temperature is above the selected terminate temperature. - The system can be manually forced into defrost mode at any time by shorting the TEST terminals on the demand defrost board together for more than 9 seconds.
 The coil temperature sensor does not need to be cold when the unit is forced into defrost.
-After the TEST input is removed, the defrost mode will terminate in 13.7 minutes, if the coil temperature is above the terminate set-point, or when the $\mathbf{Y}$ input is removed, whichever occurs first.
+After the TEST input is removed, the defrost mode will terminate in 13.7 minutes, if the coil temperature is above the terminate set-point, or when the Y input is removed, whichever occurs first.

-JUMPER POSITION MINIMUM TIME BETWEEN DEFROSTS (MIN) TERMINATE TEMPERATURE (° F) COMPRESSOR DELAY FUNCTION
+Jumper Position Minimum Time Between Defrosts (min) Terminate Temperature (° F) Compressor Delay Function

 1 20 40 NO

 2 20 40 YES

 3 20 75 NO

 4 20 75 YES